hermonochy/QuizMaster/README.md

 ![](images/QM2.png)

-1. Run quizcreator by opening QuizMaster and clicking "Make a quiz".
+1. Run quizcreator by opening QuizMaster and clicking `Make a Quiz`.
 You can also start it separately with `./quizcreator` on the command line interface in Linux.
 2. Use it to manage and create quiz questions.
 The `Add` button can add questions.
-As it is multiple choice, you need to give a correct answser and wrong answers, seperated by commas.
+As it is multiple choice, you need to give a correct answser and a set of wrong answers, seperated by commas.
+Adding the time limit is optional, in the format of an integer number of seconds.
+The average is 10 - 20 seconds.
 Afterwards, save it in an apropriate folder.
 A common mistake made by many users is to leave the question editor window open, which blocks QuizCreator.

 ## QuizMasterMini
  [QuizMasterMini](https://github.com/hermonochy/QuizMasterMini) is a smaller version of the application, made for smaller devices or people on a budget with data volumes.

 ## Features

-### Quiz Creator:
-- Add, Edit, Delete, Save, Load functions for quiz questions.
-- Interactive GUI interface for managing quiz questions.

 ### Quiz Game:
 - Timed quiz questions with countdown.